 As a result, the job market is hot and competitive.
 More and more employers are offering increased starting pay, special perks, and other opportunities to stand out from the competition.
 However, many small businesses in the cannabis industry are still reporting job openings they cannot fill.

 Changing Labor Market Effects on the Cannabis Retail Industry

 Economists from the Real Economy Blog believe three main factors are leading the new job market.
 “The retirement of baby boomers, lingering challenges associated with the pandemic and a ‘you only live once’ philosophy among young workers are driving a structural shift in the labor market away from the conditions that had prevailed since the 1980s.”
 They even go on to describe this shift as “…the biggest change to the domestic economy since the automotive industry was forced to adapt to more dynamic foreign competition.”

-The cannabis space sees the same challenges and trends in the changing labor market as in other industries, especially in the retail sector.
+The cannabis space sees the same challenges and trends in the changing labor market as in other industries, especially in retail.

 As businesses reopen to full capacity and rebuild their workforce, they continue to struggle.
-While many shops can increase starting salaries, offer 401ks and stock options, we see a common trend where commissions are typically overlooked and could be the answer your dispensary has been searching for.
+Many shops can increase starting salaries, offer 401ks and stock options.
+In addition, we see a common trend where commissions are typically overlooked and could be the answer your dispensary has been searching for.

 How can a Commission Structure help your Dispensary?